FirespriteLtd/website/site/content/games/pages/the-persistence-2.md

       teleporting between decks, the layout of the starship will change each time.
 Each and every expedition into The Persistence will be unique with different, items and gear to collect & upgrade.
-  - title: 'Enhance, upgrade and augment. '
+  - title: 'Enhance, upgrade and augment'
     body: >-
       The technology of the 26th century allows for genetic augmentation and manipulation of dark matter technology.
 Resequence Zimri’s DNA to improve health, toughness and defensive abilities or even harvest crew DNA to create cloned bodies of crewmembers to inhabit, each with their own unique abilities.
-  - title: 'Explore, evade, fight and gather resources.'
+  - title: 'Explore, evade, fight and gather resources'
     body: >-
       The mutated horde won’t think twice about tearing Zimri limb from limb.
       Use the environment to scope out, stalk and gain the tactical advantage in either evading or attempting to take them down.
 Explore the decks of the ship and gather resources, weapons and suit customizations to aid survival in the journey deeper into the dark and terrifying depths.
-  - title: Asymmetric Multiplayer
+  - title: Play with or against your friends
     body: >-
       Connect a phone or tablet running IOS or Android* to the game for up to 4 players to take control of ‘Solex’ – the ship’s engineering system.
 Once